trustytrojan/termviz/README.md

 an audio frequency spectrum visualizer for the terminal

 ## features
+- dynamic scaling: spectrum height and width scales with terminal height and width
 - customizable sample size (`-n`) to vary responsiveness and precision
 - if your terminal supports truecolor, termviz can render a full 8-bit rgb spectrum
 	- the color spectrum is customizable using the `--hsv` argument